Modder4869/discord-stuff/plugins/README.md

 # Plugins:

-##(slightly) Better Avatars
+##Animate Avatars

-Terribly inefficeint way to replace avatars with higher quality versions and auto-animate nitro avatars
+Terribly inefficient way to always animate avatars, which is also terribly inefficient.

 ## ~~No Emoji~~Discord broke it